 It’s also important to note that color saturation is often directly linked to the value of a stone, with the brighter, bolder colors usually fetching higher prices.
-So if you’ve paid for a higher quality, brightly colored crystal and it fades, the monetary value of the stone will most likely decrease (not that many of us healy feely types think of our crystals in that way!).
+So if you’ve paid for a higher quality, brightly colored crystal and it fades, the monetary value of the stone will most likely decrease along with the reduced intensity in color.

 So, if you’re worried about your stones fading, placing them in the sun is not a good idea.
 As an alternative, moonlight is a bit more gentle (after all, it’s just reflected sunlight).
 It won’t fade your crystals as long as you remember to retrieve them before the sun comes out for the day.